-- 6.7.
+- 5.9.
 Making the change from private car use to public/ shared transport or active travel should be made as smooth, easy and comfortable as possible for employees.
-This approach maximises the chances of achieving modal shift and minimises the possibility of any negative reactions to the proposed changes. - 6.8.
-As a first step, Boards should consider whether encouraging employees to make a part-time commitment (such as a few days per week) to using public/ shared transport or active travel would lead to better rates of success in the longer term.
-This approach may be more successful when compared to seeking an immediate switch away from current travel habits as it gives employees an opportunity to adopt new habits whilst slowly phasing out ingrained travel behaviours. - 6.9.
-Boards should make subsequent considerations around the feasibility of their travel plan for employees.
-For example, seasonal variations in weather should be accounted for; it is important that warm/ dry shelters are available to employees using public transport and showers/ changing facilities, a drying unit and secure bike storage are available to those travelling by cycle.
-In other words, Boards should ensure employees are not penalised or inconvenienced for adopting sustainable modes of transport.
-This ensures the travel plan is comprehensive, realistic and achievable for employees, thus reducing the likelihood of rejection. - 6.10.
+This approach maximises the chances of achieving modal shift and minimises the possibility of any negative reactions to the proposed changes. - 5.10.
+As a first step, NHS boards should consider whether encouraging employees to make a part-time commitment (such as a few days per week) to using public/ shared transport or active travel would lead to better rates of success in the longer term.
+This approach may be more successful when compared to seeking an immediate switch away from current travel habits as it gives employees an opportunity to adopt new habits whilst slowly phasing out ingrained travel behaviours. - 5.11.
+NHS boards should make subsequent considerations around the feasibility of their travel plan for employees.
+For example, seasonal variations in weather should be accounted for; it is important that warm/ dry shelters are available to employees using public transport and showers, changing facilities, drying units, and secure bike storage are available to those travelling by cycle.
+In other words, NHS boards should ensure employees are not penalised or inconvenienced for adopting sustainable modes of transport.
+Equally, staff who are unable to use public transport or travel actively This ensures the travel plan is comprehensive, realistic and achievable for employees, thus reducing the likelihood of rejection. - 5.12.
 Not only are perceptions around achievability important, but perceptions of people who travel sustainably are important too.
 Do not make those who use the alternatives such as public transport or active travel feel less catered for when compared with those who travel by private car.
 Ensure that the transport they use and the facilities they need are of good quality and well maintained.
-This could tip the balance between success and a negative response.
+This could tip the balance between success and a negative response. - 5.13.

-6.11.
 Challenging the prevailing culture of car dependency can be difficult and, however carefully changes are introduced, there may be some opposition to your proposals.
-This is unlikely - particularly if your travel plan is comprehensive - but it is useful to be aware that you may encounter some colleagues who are resistant to change or lack understanding of the need for improvements to be made.
+It is useful to be aware that you may encounter some colleagues who are resistant to change or lack understanding of the need for improvements to be made.
 A method of dealing with complaints is necessary to overcome problems that may arise.